liballeg/allegro_winpkg/mingw-w64/README.txt

 These directories contain the PKGBUILDs necessary to create Allegro packages for mingw-w64.

-NOTE: 5.1.9 package is broken (Allegro's build system can't handle the setup), and should only be used as a reference for future packages.

 Inside each directory, you can use the following commands to build the package.
 Run all these from msys2_shell.bat.